Presidential Records Act: History

 The Presidential Records Act was enacted in 1978 after President Richard Nixon sought to destroy records relating to his presidential tenure upon his resignation in 1974.
 The law superseded the policy in effect during Nixon’s tenure that a president's records were considered private property, making clear that presidential records are owned by the public.
 The PRA requires the president to ensure preservation of records documenting the performance of his official duties (44 U.S.C. § 2203(a)), provides for the National Archives and Records Administration (NARA) to take custody and control of the records (44 U.S.C. § 2203(g)), and sets forth a schedule of staged public access to such records (44 U.S.C. § 2204).
 Records covered by the PRA encompass documentary materials relating to the political activities of the president or members of the president’s staff if they concern or have an effect upon the carrying out of "constitutional, statutory, or other official or ceremonial duties of the President" (44 U.S.C. § 2201(2)).

 Trump interpretations

-During his federal indictment for retaining sensitive government records after the conclusion of his first term and storing them at his personal residence in Florida, then-ex-President Donald Trump asserted that the PRA authorized him to keep documents from his own presidency and shielded him against legal reprisals for doing so.
+During his federal indictment for retaining sensitive government records after the conclusion of his first term and storing them at his personal residence in Florida, Donald Trump asserted that the PRA authorized him to keep documents from his own presidency and shielded him against legal reprisals for doing so.

+In April 2026, the Department of Justice's Office of Legal Counsel released an opinion declaring that Presidential Records Act was unconstitutional and that the president "need not further comply" with the law.
+Trump administration attorney T. Elliott Gaiser authored an opinion declaring that the Presidential Records Act unconstitutionally infringed on the president's executive authority and that Trump did not need to provide presidential records to the National Archives and Records Administration, claiming that the act was "untethered from any valid and identifiable legislative purpose".
+The American Historical Association and the watchdog organization American Oversight sued the administration in an effort to block Trump from using the opinion to justify destroying or keeping official records for himself.
+In May, a federal judge concluded the law is likely constitutional and granted a preliminary injunction ordering the government to continue complying with it.

+The Trump Presidential Library is responsible for preserving records from the Trump White House.
+In 2026, the library said it could not find a single direct message sent by Trump on Twitter.
+The Washington Post wrote that there was evidence that Trump had sent direct messages on Twitter and that the failure to preserve them may be a violation of the Presidential Records Act.